robboyett/vscode-ux-insights/README.md

 # UX Insights for VS Code

-A developer-friendly VS Code extension to surface and connect UX research insights directly within your codebase.
+An engineer-friendly VS Code extension to surface and connect UX research insights directly within your codebase.
 Make research actionable and accessible for everyone on your team.

 ---
 ### Manual Local Install of Compiled Version